1c-syntax/sonar-l10n-ru/README.md

 #### Topic in SonarQube Google Group

 To request a new feature, please create a new issue in [GitHub Issues](https://github.com/silverbulleters/sonar-l10n-ru/issues).
 Even if you plan to implement it yourself and submit it back to the community, please start a new issue first to be sure that we can use it.
+If you plan to join the localization team, please join us on [CrowdIn Project](https://crowdin.com/project/sonar-l10-ru/ru#)

 #### Pull Request (PR)